 I am writing about condiment bottles because it turns out that they can be handy at home in more than one way.
 I discovered this because my sister, who has decreased fine motor skills, likes to use Listerine mouthwash after brushing her teeth.
 At some point, the opening and closing of a Listerine bottle (which also has a child safety feature) was not possible for her.
 A caregiver had the idea to fill a condiment bottle with Listerine, which can then either be more easily poured into a small paper cup or even squirted directly into her mouth.
 It takes away the possibility of spilling an open bottle of Listerine and can reduce the frustration and/or waste of pouring too much or too little.

 But these condiment bottles are not only useful for mouthwash: You can use them in the kitchen to replace other containers that might be difficult to open or control the flow of, such as salad dressings, syrups, and, well, most other condiments or sauces that you can’t eat without.
 However, a few things to note...

-Single Plastic Squeeze Condiment Bottle (8 oz.) - $ - by Restaurantware on Amazon
+Single Plastic Squeeze Condiment Bottle (8 oz) by Restaurantware - Available at Restaurantware Website, Amazon

 Olive Oil Spouts Stainless Steel by Qmet - Available at Amazon

 Drip Free Cooking Oil & Vinegar Dispenser by Vucchini - Available at Amazon, WalMart